ulises-castro/linux-configs/README.md

 # Linux configs

+The main purpuse is you have a nicer experience on you linux.

+####This repository helps you configure to:

+* Tmux
+* Sublime Text 3
+* A helper GIT which provides us a easy way to know in what brach we are and whether there are changes.

 ## First of all

 * You have be into your personal folder (home/here-your-username) and then run the following command